-Today’s savvy consumers almost expect to receive a review request once they have completed a purchase or used a service.Follow these quick tips when creating your review collection email to get the highest possible conversion.
+Today’s savvy consumers are used to review requests dropping into their inbox, so yours needs to stand out from the rest to capture their attention.Follow these quick tips when creating your review collection email to get the highest possible conversion.

 1. Keep it short & simple

 There’s a clear link between the number of paragraphs included and the rate of conversion - the more text they have to read, the less likely your customers are to submit feedback.
 So, keep your review request short, sweet and to the point, like the example below from Papier.

 A simple email, with a clear call to action, always works well.
 Remember, most people will view your email on a mobile phone, so our advice is to keep text to a minimum.

 2. Reinforce Your Brand